digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

 - what is your motivation?
 - how does this project relate to previous projects or interests? ( maybe it is connected to research that reaches back to some of your previous projects or to projects of others )
 - name references from Design, Art, Media Theory, Science, Philosophy etc.
-- what form does the project have? e.g
+- what form/media does the project have/use? e.g
     - installation
     - digital object
     - physical object